hanhoangia/power-outage-trend-analysis/README.md

 | 2010-11-13 15:00:00 | Fall     |      11 |   2010 |

 ### Univariate Analysis
-This bar plot shows the trend of outages by month.
-We can see that power outages happen the least in March, following by November, and the highest power outage rates are in June and July, which makes sense since the weather in March and November tends to be the least severe throughout the year, while it starts to getting hot in June and everyone has an AC on with occassional wildfire happens here and there due to the hot weather.
+We first want to see the trend of outages by month.
+From this histogram, power outages happen the least in March, following by November, and the highest power outage rates are in June and July, which makes sense since the weather in March and November tends to be the least severe throughout the year, while it starts to getting hot in June and everyone has an AC on with occassional wildfire happens here and there due to the hot weather.

 *Fun fact:* You can expect about 1.3 outages per month on average according to this data!

 <iframe src="assets/outages_by_month.html" width=800 height=600 frameBorder=0></iframe>

 ### Bivariate Analysis
-We can spot from this line plot the Great Blackout of 2011 (a US Southeast blackout that largely affects California).
+If we then do a line plot to show the trend of outages by year, we can spot from the plot the Great Blackout of 2011 (a US Southeast blackout that largely affected California).
 Interestingly, we can't spot a peak when there were a much bigger blackout that happens during 2003, the Northeast blackout of 2003, but more data seems to be collected since that year with the increasing number of outages the following decade probably for monitoring and quality control purposes.

 <iframe src="assets/outages_by_year.html" width=800 height=600 frameBorder=0></iframe>